pysb/pysb/doc/tutorial.rst

 equations (ODEs) will then be integrated numerically to obtain the evolution of the system over time.
-We will explore how a model could be instantiated, modified, and expanded *without* having to resort to the tedious and repetitive writing and rewriting of equations as those listed above.
+We will explore how a model could be instantiated, modified, and expanded *without* having to resort to the tedious, repetitive, and error-prone writing and rewriting of equations as those listed above.
+To achieve this we leverage the power of rules-based languages such as B

 The Empty Model
 ===============